 1 tablespoon fresh orange juice

-Mix in confectioners’ sugar, cinnamon, and orange juice, stirring until smooth.
+Place the butter and zest in a small bowl and mix until well combined.
+Add the confectioners’ sugar, cinnamon, and orange juice, stirring until smooth.